SuperBruceJia/paper-reading/shell-script/BigData/Apache_Pig.md

 ### Load

 **Relation_name**: We must mention the relation in which the data is to be stored.

-Input file path - We must mention the HDFS directory where the files are stored (In MapReduce mode).
+**Input file path**: We must mention the HDFS directory where the files are stored (In MapReduce mode).

 **Function**: We must choose a function from a set of loading functions provided by Apache Pig.